TosbackCgusBridge-Bot/CGUs-versions/Symantec/Privacy Policy.md

 This Privacy Statement applies to all Web sites owned by Symantec that display the Symantec or the Norton logo, except for the sites referred to in section 1.2 below and for Web sites hosted by third parties authorized to display the Symantec name and/or corporate logo.

-1.0 Privacy Statement Structure and Related Documents 1.1 ContentsClick on one of the links below to jump to the listed section:
+1.0 Privacy Statement Structure and Related Documents 1.1 Contents Click on one of the links below to jump to the listed section:

 1. Privacy Statement Structure and Related Documents
 2. Symantec Privacy Practices